-APST ND DT D WD Develop strategies that support students' wellbeing and safety working within school and/or system, curriculum and legislative requirements.
-4.4 Demonstrate an understanding of the relevant issues and the strategies available to support the safe, responsible and ethical use of ICT in learning and teaching.
-4.5 Understand and apply the key principles described in codes of ethics and conduct for the teaching profession.
-7.1 Understand the relevant legislative, administrative and organizational policies and processes required for teachers according to school stage.
-7.2 Please leave blank if unable to assess in the school context 7.3 Understand strategies for working effectively, sensitively and confidentially with parents/carers.
+APST ND DT D WD Develop strategies that support students' 4.4 wellbeing and safety working within school and/or system, curriculum and legislative requirements.
+Demonstrate an understanding of the relevant 4.5 issues and the strategies available to support the safe, responsible and ethical use of ICT in learning and teaching.
+Understand and apply the key principles described 7.1 in codes of ethics and conduct for the teaching profession.
+Understand the relevant legislative, administrative 7.2 and organisational policies and processes required for teachers according to school stage.
+Please leave blank if unable to assess in the school 7.3 context Understand strategies for working effectively, sensitively and confidentially with parents/carers.

-Please provide comment to this section. about knowledge, practice and engagement of the preservice teacher in relation
+Please provide comments a relation to this section. bout knowledge, practice and engagement of the preservice teacher in